B1nus/caput-venti-interview/backend/secure/README.md

 I needed to use the public/private key pair method in order to let the receiver also see their notes.
 Since I don't know their password I cannot use it to encrypt their notes.
 So I use their public key instead.

 The amount field in transactions should be checked more thoroughly.
 But the focus is on security, not validity of transactions so I skipped this.

+I've tried to comply to separation of concern (SOC) by only importing crypto related libraries in src/crypto.ts.
+This means that you can be sure that no other file is messing with decryption and encryption other than using the exported functions.